St. Clair Tunnel: Locomotives

-Electric-powered St. Clair locomotive, at Port Huron.
+Two electric-powered St. Clair locomotives, at Port Huron.

-Steam locomotives were used initially used to pull trains through the tunnel, however concerns over suffocation should a train stall while inside led to the installation of catenary wires for electric locomotives by 1907.
+Steam locomotives were used initially to pull trains through the tunnel, however concerns over suffocation should a train stall while inside led to the installation of catenary wires for electric locomotives by 1907.
 These entered regular service on May 17, 1908.
 The locomotives were built by Baldwin-Westinghouse.

 A total of six electric locomotives were supplied by 1909.
 Each were equipped with three 240 hp single-phase motors and weighed 65 ST. They had a rigid wheel base and operated on a 3,300-volt, 25 cycle, single phase current.
 They had a maximum draw bar pull of 40000 lbf and a running draw bar pull of 25000 lbf at 10 mph.
 According to a 1909 publication, double heading was standard practice when pulling 1000 ST trains up the 2% grade.
 The electric line's total length was 4 mi and the trains were able run between 20 mph to 30 mph.
 The Grand Trunk Railway used the locomotives to transfer both passenger and freight trains through the tunnel.

 In 1923, the GTR was nationalized by Canada's federal government, which then merged the bankrupt railway into the recently formed Canadian National Railway.
 CN also assumed control of Grand Trunk Western as a subsidiary and the tunnel company and continued operations much as before.

 The electric locomotives were retired in 1958 and scrapped in 1959 after CN withdrew its last steam locomotives on trains passing through the tunnel.
 New diesel locomotives did not cause the same air quality problems in this relatively short tunnel.